Alexhuszagh/Netizenbuzz-Analysi/README.md

 First, the manually assigned scores from AOA were then plotted against the automatic compound scores from the Vader analysis.

-![images/scatter_aoa.png][AOA Manual vs. Automatic Scatter Plot]
+![scatter][AOA Manual vs. Automatic Scatter Plot]

+[scatter]: images/scatter_aoa.png

 Unfortunately, as is immediately obvious, there is absolutely no correlation between the manually assigned scores and the automatically generated ones, suggesting our automated analysis has flaws.
+If there was a correlation, we would expect manually assigned negative scores to be more negative than positive scores, with little overlap.
+Instead, we see nearly the opposite, with a large amount of overlap between positive and negative posts, and on average higher Vader rankings for manually-assigned negative posts.
+Even without running a linear regression, we can tell we are looking primarily at noise.

 **Future Steps**